Updated: Oct 27

 Consider these things first before launching your money into marketing

 A new business’ marketing budget is often disproportionate to revenue

 The marketing budget is often based on a percentage of your gross revenue, either how big or small your business is.
 But here’s the thing: as a young company, where do you have that “gross revenue”, or money – yet?
 And even for marketing?
 That means a startup business may need to spend a disproportionate percentage on marketing compared to its sales when first getting off the ground.

 Consider this part as an investment into your business: if you do it right, what you get out of it is going to worth so much more.

 In the early stages of a new business, calculate a budget based on sales projections

 To calculate your marketing budget, look at your sales percentage for your first year in business, including predicting your annual revenue, an analysis of the source of revenue for your business, and calculating the overhead it takes to produce what you’re selling.
 A reliable and in-depth accounting system can help tell you everything you need to know.

 According to the U.S Small Business Administration, a small business should spend 7 to 8 percent of their gross revenue for marketing and advertising if they’re doing less than $5 million a year in sales.
 Once you grasp the gist of it and know where you want to go and what you want to work with, you can start thinking of the right marketing plan that fits your budget.

 Henry Ford said: “A man who stops advertising to save money is like a man who stops a clock to save time.”
 Of course, as an entrepreneur with little money and a business that hasn’t generated any profit yet, considering your budget to invest in marketing is still recommended, especially in digital marketing.
-With digital marketing, you can start your marketing plan right away, effectively and affordably.
+With digital marketing, you can start your marketing plan right away, effectively, and affordably.

 If you are not confident in your marketing skills and abilities, we can help.
 Our marketing experts can boost your small business.
-Contact us for free quote!
+Contact us for a free quote!